MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 ---

-If you used Teams Toolkit to create your message extension app, you can use it to validate the changes to your manifest file and identify any errors.
+If you use Teams Toolkit to create your message extension app, you can use it to validate the changes to your manifest file and identify any errors.
 Open the command palette `Ctrl+Shift+P` and find **Teams: Validate manifest file**.

 ## Add an Outlook channel for your bot